filakhtov/gentoo-use-docs/sys-fs/udisks.md

 Pull in the [sys-auth/elogind](../sys-auth/elogind.md) package as a dependency that provides `libelogind` library used for associating a disk mount with a particular user session seat to automatically unmount it when the user logs out.

 This flag should be enabled if the target system uses elogind as a session manager.

-### gptfdisk
-This flag is no longer needed, because Udisks no longer depends on `sgdisk` utility.

-This flag should be disabled.

 ### introspection
 Pass the `--enable-introspection` option to the configure script.
 Generate the `UDisks-2.0.gir` GIR metadata file to provide dynamic bindings to the `libudisks2` library for languages other than C via the GObject introspection.